f4exb/sdrangel/plugins/samplesink/limesdroutput/readme.md

 <h3>6: Zero (reset) NCO frequency</h3>

-USe this push button to reset the NCO frequency to 0 and thus center on the main passband of the DAC.
+Use this push button to reset the NCO frequency to 0 and thus center on the main passband of the DAC.

 <h3>7: Center frequency with NCO engaged</h3>